 Early vaccines developed during the 1930’s proved ineffective: indeed, a number of participants in the vaccine trails ended up developing polio.
 But in the late 1940’s, former flu-vaccine researcher Jonas Salk took up the task of developing a polio vaccine.
 By the early 1950’s, large-scale vaccine trials involving nearly 2 million children were being performed.
 On April 12, 1955 the success of the vaccine trials was announced to wide-spread acclaim.
 By 1957, polio cases in the United States had dropped by 90%.

-Though polio is now eradicated from the Western world (with only a handful of cases recorded annually, all vaccine-associated or linked to travelers), polio survives in Africa, India, and South East Asia.
+Though most of the world is polio-free (with only a handful of cases recorded annually), wild poliovirus is still being reported in Pakistan and Afghanistan.
 Nevertheless, continued efforts to promote vaccination promise one day to paralyze polio.
 Permanently.

 |Name||Its name comes from the Greek root “polios”, meaning gray.
 Before the virus was discovered, scientists believed this disease was caused by inflammation of gray matter in the spinal cord.|

 |Actual Size||30 nanometers – a million times smaller than a paperclip!|

 |Where It Lives||Polio is a crippling disease caused by a virus that spreads by accidental ingestion of contaminated feces, or fecal-oral transmission.
 This virus multiplies in the intestines and sheds to the environment through feces.
 Rural communities without proper hygiene and sanitation are particularly at high risk.|